nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in uNivUSal.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Find entries by keywords of fields : `find KEYWORD` e.g. `find John`

+Finds entries in uNivUSal that match or contain case-insensitive keyword.
+Current fields searchable are:
+1. Name
+2. Phone Number

+Format: `find KEYWORD`
+* Filters the entries by the specified `KEYWORD`.
+* Displays filtered list.

+Examples:
+* `find John` displays the entries filtered by names that contain the case-insensitive KEYWORD `John`.
+* `find J` displays the entries filtered by names that contain the case-insensitive KEYWORD `J`.
+* `find 123456` displays the entries filtered by phone numbers that contain the case-insensitive KEYWORD `123456`.

 ### Clearing all entries : `clear`

 Clears all entries from uNivUSal.